 1. Use quality images

-One area of photography making significant gains is 360-degree product photos.
+One area of photography that is making significant gains is 360-degree product photos.
 Shoppers like the experience of viewing as many angles as possible.
 It’s also a better experience than scrolling through 8 photos on the same product.

 What you can do:

-• Create a slide show gallery that allows customers to see the product from different angles.
+- Create a slide show gallery that allows customers to see the product from different angles.

-• Consider embedding a zoom or 360-degree photo feature so your customers can see more details.
+- Consider embedding a zoom or 360-degree photo feature so your customers can see more details.

-• Photographing real people interacting with your products can make a sale if you can afford it.
+- Photographing real people interacting with your products can make a sale if you can afford it.
 It’s better to show a watch on someone’s wrist than on a table.

 2. Use customer reviews if you have them on your product or service page.